in2code-de/powermail/readme.md

 That means that there is one branch which contains new and untested code: **develop**.
 The branch **master** only contains tested code which will also be tagged from time to time.

-Based on `release early, release often` we release a new version every **1-2 weeks** into TER and to github.
+Based on `release early, release often` we release a new version every **month** into TER and to github.

 ### 2.8.
 Composer and Packagist